 CHICAGO — Let’s have a Pac-Man Party!
 Or perhaps you’d rather make your own lava lamp or love beads, or just chow down on some nifty ‘50s snacks?
 “Pop Culture-Inspired Programs for Tweens, Teens, and Adults,” published by ALA Editions, is the newest book from the unbeatable team of best-selling authors Amy J. Alessio, Katie LaMantia, and Emily Vinci.
 Here, they trawl the decades for a super, fabulous, groovy, awesome, and totally rad assortment of programs for patrons of all ages.

 Chicago—ALA Publishing eLearning Solutions announces a new iteration of our popular eCourse, Customizing Google Analytics and Google Tag Manager.
 Tabatha Farney will serve as the instructor for a 5-week facilitated eCourse starting on Monday, August 6, 2018.

-CHICAGO—ALA Publishing eLearning Solutions announces a new session of our popular workshop, How to Improve Your Library Instruction: Assessment in Five Minutes with Sarah Steiner.
-This workshop will last 90 minutes and take place at 2:30pm Eastern/1:30 Central/12:30 Mountain/11:30am Pacific on Wednesday, Nov.
-15, 2017.
+CHICAGO—ALA Publishing eLearning Solutions announces a new session of our popular workshop, Making Your Library Work for Homeschoolers with Suzanne Walker.
+This workshop will last 90 minutes and take place at 2:30pm Eastern/1:30 Central/12:30 Mountain/11:30am Pacific on Thursday, August 2, 2018.